Happy Days (play): Performance history

 On 31 March 1996, BBC Radio 3 broadcast a production directed by Peter Wood with Geraldine McEwan as Winnie, Clive Swift as Willie and Phil Daniels as the Narrator.

-In March 1998, an German production at the Theater im Zimmer, Hamburg with Gerda Gmelin as Winnie and Karl-Ulrich Meves as Willie was recorded and released on CD by Litraton (LIT 5 8725, ISBN 3-89469-725-3).
+In March 1998, a German production at the Theater im Zimmer, Hamburg, with Gerda Gmelin as Winnie and Karl-Ulrich Meves as Willie was recorded and released on CD by Litraton (LIT 5 8725, ISBN 3-89469-725-3).

 More recent revivals on stage have occurred in 2003 at the Arts Theatre in London's West End with Felicity Kendal as Winnie, directed by Peter Hall, in 2008 at the Brooklyn Academy of Music in New York City, directed by Deborah Warner and starring Fiona Shaw as Winnie and Tim Potter as Willie, in 2014 at the Young Vic, starring Juliet Stevenson, and in New York City (The Flea Theater) and Pasadena (Boston Court Theatre) in 2015 starring Tony Shalhoub and Brooke Adams (who on 16 May 2020 as part of the "Stars in the House" series did a production from their home which was streamed online).

-In 2016, The Yale Repertory Theatre mounted a production with Dianne Wiest as "Winnie" and Jarlath Conroy as "Willie", directed by James Bundy.
-That production subsequently transferred to Downtown Brooklyn, New York's Theatre for a New Audience with Wiest and Conroy reprising their roles in April & May 2017.
+In 2016, the Yale Repertory Theatre mounted a production with Dianne Wiest as Winnie and Jarlath Conroy as Willie, directed by James Bundy.
+That production subsequently transferred to New York's Theatre for a New Audience in downtown Brooklyn, with Wiest and Conroy reprising their roles, in April and May 2017.

-In 2018, Maxine Peake played the role of Winnie at the Royal Exchange Theatre in Manchester, U.K., directed by Sarah Frankcom.
+In 2018, Maxine Peake played the role of Winnie at the Royal Exchange Theatre in Manchester, directed by Sarah Frankcom.

-In 2019, the Yale Repertory Theatre production in Los Angeles at the Mark Taper Forum featured Dianne Wiest as Winnie and Michael Rudko as Willie, directed by James Bundy.
+In 2019, the Yale Repertory Theatre production was remounted in Los Angeles at the Mark Taper Forum with Dianne Wiest returning as Winnie and Michael Rudko as Willie, again directed by James Bundy.

 In 2019, Theatre Kingston, in Kingston, Ontario produced Happy Days, starring Rosemary Doyle as Winnie and Richard Sheridan Willis as Willie, directed by Craig Walker and designed by Andrea Robertson Walker.

 In early 2020, Thinking Cap Theatre in Fort Lauderdale, Florida produced Happy Days, starring Karen Stephens as Winnie and Jim Gibbons as Willie, directed by Nicole Stodard.

 In June 2021, Trevor Nunn directed Lisa Dwan in a 60th anniversary production at Riverside Studios, London.

+In May 2023, the Melbourne Theatre Company produced Happy Days, starring Judith Lucy as Winnie, directed by Petra Kalive.

+In May 2025, the Sydney Theatre Company produced Happy Days, starring Pamela Rabe as Winnie, and directed by Nick Schlieper and Pamela Rabe.

 Film

-The film version of Happy Days was produced in 2001 as part of the Beckett on Film project.
+The film version of Happy Days was produced in 2000 as part of the Beckett on Film project.
 The film was directed by Patricia Rozema and starred Rosaleen Linehan as Winnie.